-We grow many varieties of winter squash and acorns on the farm.
-We used acorn squashes for this recipe but feel free to use other squashes of preference like delicata or kabocha.
+We grow many varieties of winter squash on the farm, of all shapes and colors.
+In this recipe, we used acorn squashes, but feel free to use other squashes of preference like delicata or kabocha.
 You can remove the rind or keep it for extra texture.

 |1 – 2||acorn squashes|

 Wash the squashes, cut them in half and spoon out the seeds (you can save the seeds and roast for a snack or discard and compost them).

 Cut the squash into ½ inch half moons then cut into smaller pieces or leave as is.